gianlacasella/StaticsTrussSolver/README.md

 ## A program to solves Statics Truss Problems

-A program that solves Statics Truss Problems, made with a mix of C# (used for GUI) and Python (used to solve the problems and graphing the result).
+A program that **solves Statics Truss Problems, made with a mix of C# (used for GUI) and Python (used to solve the problems and graphing the result)**.
 With this program, you will be able to **save the problem solution graph and the nodes, connections and forces** in a very high resolution.

 Program view (solved problem)|  Full size view (solved problem) :---------------------------:|:--------------------------------:
 ![](img/sts12.JPG)           |  ![](img/sts13.JPG)

-As you can see in the previous images, once solved, the program generates a truss plot.
-Over each bar/connection that forms the truss prints the net force that is applied over it, and the colors indicates if they are on compression or on traction:
+As you can see in the previous images, once solved, **the program generates a truss plot.
+Over each bar/connection that forms the truss prints the net force that is applied over it, and the colors indicates if they are on compression or on traction**:

-* Red: compression
+* **Red**: compression
-* Purple-like: between compression and traction
+* **Purple-like**: between compression and traction
-* Blue: traction
+* **Blue**: traction

-Notice that in the console log the program generates a solution vector, which includes all the bars/connections and the reactions over the truss supports.
+Notice that **in the console log the program generates a solution vector, which includes all the bars/connections and the reactions over the truss supports**.

 ## Getting started